-While some may find ice uncomfortable and the warmth of heat to feel better on an injury, such as a muscle pull or a stiff back, you may not be using the proper therapy when it comes to treating sprains, strains and other conditions, such as muscle contusions, arthritis, tendinitis or bursitis.
+Some people may find ice uncomfortable and the warmth of heat to feel better on an injury, such as a muscle pull or a stiff back.
+But you may not be using the proper therapy when it comes to treating sprains, strains and other conditions, such as muscle contusions, arthritis, tendinitis or bursitis.

 “Cold is usually applied to new injuries, such as a bruise or sprain, to minimize inflammation and swelling by decreasing blood flow to the injured area.
-Heat is used for chronic pain and minor sore muscles and works by bringing more blood to the injured area to help in healing,” said Baystate Medical Center’s Dr. Julio Martinez-Silvestrini, medical director, Outpatient Physical Medicine and Rehabilitation and Baystate Rehabilitation Care.
+Heat is used for chronic pain and minor sore muscles and works by bringing more blood to the injured area to help in healing,” said Dr. Julio Martinez-Silvestrini, medical director of Outpatient Physical Medicine and Rehabilitation and Baystate Rehabilitation Care.

 For those suffering from a sudden back injury, Dr. Martinez-Silvestrini said ice is recommended.
 However, if you experience a stiff back after riding a vehicle for two or three hours, for example, a heating pad or warm shower may help to loosen up those muscles.
 Regular crushed ice, gel ice packs, and even a frozen vegetable bag may be as effective.

 Cold therapy is usually recommended for 20-30 minutes every 2-3 hours as needed.
 Heat therapy is also recommended for 20-30 minutes every 2-3 hours.